fstab/javazone-2023/README.md

 Open Grafana on [http://localhost:3000](http://localhost:3000).
 Default user is _admin_ with password _admin_.

-_Note: The `docker-compose.yaml` works on my Linux with docker-compose 2.20.3, but I've heard reports that other versions or operating systems have issues with the `network_mode: host` setting.
-I'm using `network_mode: host` because I found it easiest if all containers can address each other on `localhost`.
-If you run into issues with that you might need to configure networking differently._
+_Note: If you have Mac or Windows, you might need to replace `localhost` with `host.docker.internal`._